dedupeio/dedupe/docs/Field-definition.rst

 A 'Custom' type field must have as its key a name of a field as it appears in the data dictionary, at 'type' declaration, and a 'comparator' declaration.
-The comparator must be a function that can take in two field values and return a number or a numpy.nan (not a number, appropriate when a distance is not well defined, as when one of the fields is missing).
+The comparator must be a function that can take in two field values and return a number or a numpy.nan when one or both of the fields is missing.

 Example custom comparator: